 3 Myths and 3 truths about Vegetarianism.

 Myths: 1.
 That we would be in danger of dying from de-vitamins.
 2. The fact that it is difficult to fully achieve the turn.
 3. That he will turn you into any kind of invincible ironmonger.
 Truths: 1.
 It’s hard to live long hours on the road.
 2. It’s difficult if you live in a village.
-3. You CAN make difference to the world.
+3. You CAN make a difference in the world.

 Is there anything else you would like to add?